Emuzex/virgo-ui/docs/guide/components/tabs.md

 :::tip Great UX
 As scroll snapping is enabled, users will no longer have to fight with the scroll to avoid cutting off the tab title.

-Anu might be the first UI library to implement scroll snapping in tabs. <i class="i-fluent-emoji-sparkles"></i>
+virgo might be the first UI library to implement scroll snapping in tabs. <i class="i-fluent-emoji-sparkles"></i>
 :::
 ::::